Hair Loss and Diet: Food to Avoid & Eat for Hair Fall - Dermatologist Guide

 Let’s explore everything in this blog.

-Why Diet Matters in Hair Loss
+Why Does Diet Affect Hair Loss?

 If your diet for hair loss lacks these, hair thinning and shedding become more likely.
 On the other hand, overconsumption of sugar, processed snacks, or refined carbs can cause inflammation, hormonal imbalance, and scalp oil disturbances - all triggers for hair fall.